 Context card

+Japanese Canadians were allowed to vote in federal elections in 1948.
 In the years that followed, Japanese Canadians asked for an apology.
-They finally got one in 1988, when the federal government formally apologized for past wrongs.
+In 1988, the federal government formally apologized for past wrongs.

 Activity cards